danthegoodman1/quick-convex/README.md

 - Uses pointer-based scanning and leasing for concurrent processing.
 - Includes cron-based recovery and pointer garbage collection.

+### Choosing an ordering mode

+- Use `"vesting"` when throughput is the priority.
+Ready items can run as soon as they are due, so delayed/retried items do not block newer ready work in the same queue.
+- Use `"fifo"` when strict per-`queueId` ordering is required.
+This enforces head-of-line semantics for that ordering domain.

+In practice, FIFO queues are often a cleaner and more performant alternative to creating many `maxParallelism: 1` workpools (one per ordering domain).
+With Quick FIFO, use `queueId` as the domain key (for example `userId`, `accountId`, or `aggregateId`), and each domain stays ordered while different domains can still process in parallel.

 ## Example

 See `/Users/dangoodman/code/quick-convex/example/convex/example.ts` for end-to-end usage with `Quick`.